Sembiance/dexvert/README.md

 [discmaster.textfiles.com](http://discmaster.textfiles.com/) utilizes this to convert and extract old files.
 If you find a file that does not convert properly, submit an issue.

 This project is not currently ready for public use.

+You can find 30,408 sample files for 3,451 formats at [sembiance.com/fileFormatSamples](https://sembiance.com/fileFormatSamples/)